Untrustworthy VPN that logs everything

 Yolo Net Technology describes itself as “focusing on developing small and beautiful mobile applications,” but there’s no mention of Yoga VPN on its website.

 The company secretary is named Brilliant Corporate Services Limited (智尚秘書服務有限公司).

 It is incorporated at this address: Unit C, 4/F, China Insurance Building, No.48 Cameron Road, Tsim Sha Tsui, Kowloon, Hong Kong.

 It also has a Chinese address in Guangzhou (redacted but available on public record).
 Chinese national Hang Dong (董航) is the director and sole shareholder.

-That’s great for concision, but vague on detail — the specifics are super important when it comes to choosing a safe VPN.
+These specifics are super important when it comes to choosing a safe and private VPN.

 You don’t have to read for long before coming across this: